Viewing an open house – what do you need to know?

 Of course, sellers want to make their property as attractive to buyers as possible.
 If they have done their job right, the home will look clean, comfortable, inviting, and well cared for.
 Take as much time as you need to thoroughly inspect the environment: is the home really in good shape, or has it simply been prettied-up for a quick sale?

-Some things you might want to look for include:
+Some things you might want to look for when viewing an open house or having a private tour:

 - Quality of paint: Interior and exterior.
 Are there spots of cover-up paint visible?
 Any signs of peeling, cracking, fading, or mildew?
 Are rooms painted with the proper type of paint?